 In your groups, take about five (5) minutes and answer the following question:

-What characteristics do good followers in the US Air Force demonstrate?
+What characteristics do good followers in both the US Air Force and US Space Force demonstrate?

 Pretend you are developing a personalized checklist to evaluate good followers and fill in the worksheet provided.
 For this exercise, you don’t need a group answer, but the sharing and discussion of answers is desired.